-This report has been prepared in conjunction with the OPA application in support of the redesignation as proposed in the draft OPA and in the Planning Report (Gatzios Planning, September 2016).
+This report has been prepared in conjunction with the OPA application in support of the redesignation as proposed in the draft OPA and in the Planning Report (Gatzios Planning August 2016 and revised on September 15, 2017).
 Please refer to the draft OPA and to the Planning Report for a description of the proposed Official Plan land use designations proposed for the property.

 The proposed residential development is detailed in the two draft plan of subdivision applications that accompany this OPA application.
 There is one draft plan of subdivision for the east portion of the property and one for the west portion of the property.
-The west draft plan of subdivision also contains the valleylands associated with both the Berczy creek and the Bruce creek.
+The west draft plan of subdivision also contains the valleylands associated with both the Berczy Creek and the Bruce Creek.
 References in this report to the two draft plans or to specific lots / blocks will include 'East' or 'West' to denote the appropriate area.